Zgoly/robloof/README.md

 > Can I get old sounds back?

 Of course.
-See "Uninstall" section.
+See **[Uninstall](https://github.com/Zgoly/robloof#uninstall)** section.

 > Is there virus code here?

 No. You can see for yourself by looking at source code of the project.
-If you are still afraid to run files from here, you can compile by yourself, see "Compile" section.
+If you are still afraid to run files from here, you can compile by yourself, see **[Compile](https://github.com/Zgoly/robloof#compile)** section.

 > I ran `robloof.exe` but nothing happened!